Matt-DESTROYER/CDN/JS/Platformer/Documentation.md

 `y`: The starting `y` position for the player.
 (Will respawn at this `y` coordinate.)
 `mesh`: The mesh used for collisions with platforms.
 `colour`: The colour of the player.
-`canWallJump`: Whether or not the player can 'wall jump' (bounce up walls).
+`canWallJump`: Whether or not the player can 'wall jump' (bounce up walls, defaults to false).
-`update`: A special function called every frame.

 #### Math shortcuts:
 ```js